February 28, 2006: Apple introduces an upgraded Mac mini, an affordable computer powered by an Intel processor.

 This is where the “BYODKM” (bring your own display, keyboard and mouse) Mac mini came in.
 Customers who already owned the hardware necessary to operate a computer could save some money on their computer setups.

 2006 Mac mini: More powerful (and more expensive)

 The switch to more-powerful Intel chips for the early 2006 Mac mini jibed with Apple’s decision to move all Macs away from PowerPC processors.
-Some people raised their eyebrows at Steve Jobs allying with such a big company.
-However, he saw Intel as the only company producing chips while showing the same sort of long-term vision as Apple.
+Some people raised their eyebrows at Apple co-founder Steve Jobs allying with such a big company.
+However, he saw Intel as the only chipmaker that showed the same sort of long-term vision as Apple.

 The early 2006 Mac mini came with a bigger price tag.
-It cost $799, up from the $499 to $699 price of the previous G4 model.
+It cost $799, up from $499 to $699 for the previous G4 model.
 However, buyers got a much faster machine.

 Apple claimed the new one ran about four times faster than the old G4 Mac mini, thanks to a 1.66 GHz CPU, 80GB hard drive and dual-layer SuperDrive.
 Apple packed all this hardware into an elegant 2.9-pound, 6.5-inch square aluminum body with a built-in speaker.

 In some ways, the Mac mini prefigured the Apple TV, which shipped a year later.
 While many people used the mini as a conventional Mac, others found that it worked as a superb entertainment center.
 It could connect to a television and act as an excellent media server, courtesy of Front Row media center software using Apple’s Bonjour zero-configuration networking protocols.